luiscoco/BlazorAIChatBot_with_AzureOpenAI_with_Functions_Calls/README.md

-# Integrating AI ChatBot with Blazor Web App Using .NET 9 and OpenAI GPT-4o Model
+# Integrating AI ChatBot with Blazor Web App Using .NET 9 and AzureOpenAI GPT-4o Model

+## 1. (OPTION 1) Get API Key and Service EndPoint from AzureOpenAI web page

-## 1. Get API Key from OpenAI web page
+## 1. (OPTION 2) Get API Key from OpenAI web page

 We navigate to **OpenAI** web page and **Login**